 One implication of these regional cost of living differences is that a dollar in one city isn’t necessarily the same as a dollar in another: Average per capita personal income nationwide is about $43,996.
 In terms of purchasing power, the equivalent income in St. Louis, Missouri, is below $40,000 due to the relatively low cost of living.
 Meanwhile, in comparatively expensive New York, New York, the equivalent income is almost $54,000.
 In other words, as the cost of living goes up, it takes more dollars to buy the same basket of goods and services.
 Hence, using the RPPs to adjust per capita personal income for cost of living yields a more accurate measure of how much the average person in a given city can consume.

 As seen on the next map, real (cost-of-living-adjusted) per capita personal income is more broadly dispersed geographically than the RPPs: 40 MSAs across 32 different states have a real per capita personal income more than 10% greater than the national average.
 Midland, Texas, has the highest income, at almost $96,000 (adjusted dollars) per person.

 Given that we derive real per capita personal income by dividing nominal income by cost of living, one might expect that the most costly cities have the lowest adjusted incomes.
 While that is sometimes true, it’s not always the case.
 For example, San Jose and San Francisco, California, and Bridgeport, Connecticut, are each in the top ten for both most expensive cities and highest-earning cities.
 Similarly, McAllen, Texas, has the lowest real per capita personal income of any MSA, about $27,000, despite being one of the 20 cheapest cities in the country.

-Suggested by Andy Spewak and Charles Gascon.
+Suggested by Andrew Spewak and Charles Gascon.